 309b, 310b.
-Practical Debating.-The analyzing and discussing of the questions chosen for the current year by the Debating Association of which Western Maryland College is a member.
+PRACTICAL DEBATING.-The analysis and discussion of the questions chosen for the current year by the Pennsylvania Debaters' Association, of which Western Maryland College is a member.

-Note:-English 309a, 310a may be elected without 309b, 310b; but 309b, 310b may be elected only by those who are at the same time pursuing 309a, 310a, or who have had this course in a preceding year.
+Note:-English 309b, 310b may be elected only by those who are at the same time taking 309a, 310a, or who have had this course in a preceding year.

-312. CHAUCER.-Selections from Chaucer, chiefly the Canterbury Tales, with due attention to grammar, metre, and pronunciation.
+312. CHAUCER.-Selections from Chaucer, chiefly the Canterbury Tales, with such attention to grammar, metre, and pronunciation as is needed for an intelligent reading of the poetry.